Navigation

 Hammer/Hanging Man

-The "Hammer" is a candlestick with a small body and long lower wick, formed after downward price movement.
-The "Hammer" pattern indicates the end of a bearish trend.
+The "hammer" is a candlestick with a small body and long lower wick, formed after downward price movement.
+The "hammer" pattern indicates the end of a bearish trend.

 The color of a candlestick body isn't important, but a bullish hammer indicates higher bullish potential.
-The body of the "Hammer" pattern often formed near the minimum of the previous candle.
+The body of the "Hammer" pattern often forms near the minimum of the previous candle.
 The longer lower wick and shorter upper wick lead to a higher potential of the reversal pattern.

 The "Hanging Man" is a candlestick with a small body and long lower wick, formed after upward price movement.
 The "Hanging Man" pattern indicates the end of a bullish trend.

 The color of a candlestick body isn't important, but a bearish candle indicates higher bearish potential.
-The body of the "Hanging Man" pattern often formed near the maximum of the previous candle.
+The body of the "Hanging Man" pattern often forms near the maximum of the previous candle.
 The longer lower wick and shorter upper wick lead to a higher potential of the reversal pattern.

 Based on these patterns, four signals are formed along with default inputs:

-1. Signal Hammer/Hanging Man con.by MFI
+1. Signal Hammer/Hanging Man by MFI

-2. Signal Hammer/Hanging Man con. by CCI
+2. Signal Hammer/Hanging Man by CCI

-3. Signal Hammer/Hanging Man con. by Stochastic
+3. Signal Hammer/Hanging Man by Stochastic

-4. Signal Hammer/Hanging Man con. by RSI
+4. Signal Hammer/Hanging Man by RSI

 Bullish/Bearish Meeting Lines

-The "Bullish Meeting Lines" pattern indicates the reversal of a downward trend.
+The "bullish meeting lines" pattern indicates the reversal of a downward trend.

 The "Bearish Meeting Lines" pattern indicates the reversal of a downward trend.